Right Arrow

 Addressing workforce concerns

-Employees may initially resist video monitoring, fearing punitive use.
+Employees may initially resist video monitoring, fearing disciplinary use.
 Successful implementations focus on:

 • Positioning technology as a coaching tool rather than a disciplinary one